cognitedata/cognite-grafana-datasource/DEVELOPMENT.md

 ## Building frontend

 `yarn` followed by `yarn build` should work on systems with a shell.
+The repository is on yarn 1, and `.yarnrc` sets `ignore-engines` because `@grafana/plugin-ui` declares a yarn 4 engine.

 For debugging and development, use `yarn dev`, and for testing use `yarn test`.